-In the following sections, we will provide background on Springfield Township's vehicle fleet inventory and fuel usage, using 2019 as a baseline, and discuss strategies to encourage the use of clean transportation by residents and business owners within township boundaries.
-These community strategies emphasize improved walkability and bikeability in the township to promote cleaner and healthier living.
-At the heart of our discussion, however, is a proposed pathway to ownership of a 100% clean municipal fleet by 2050.
+The following sections provide background on Springfield Township's vehicle fleet inventory and fuel usage, using 2019 as a baseline, and discuss strategies to encourage the use of clean transportation by residents and business owners within township boundaries.
+Any community strategies should emphasize improved walkability and bikeability in the township to promote cleaner and healthier living.
+At the heart of this discussion, however, is a proposed pathway to ownership of a 100% clean municipal fleet by 2050.